-Our scientists have invented a proprietary CRISPR technology that is fueling development of allogeneic cell therapies with best-in-class potential for the treatment of cancer
+Our scientists have invented a proprietary CRISPR technology that is fueling development of next-generation allogeneic cell therapies with significant potential for the treatment of cancer

 Natural killer (NK) cells, as their name implies, play an important role in ridding the body of cancer and viruses.
 NK cells are emerging as an increasingly important cell type for therapeutic development.
 Solid tumors are particularly challenging to treat and CAR-T cells have largely underperformed in the solid tumor setting.
 NK cells, however, inherently target both primary solid tumors and metastases.
 We are developing CAR-NK therapies for the treatment of multiple solid tumor types.
 We are able to differentiate NK cells from induced pluripotent stem cells (iPSCs) that we edit in multiple ways to address targeting, trafficking, proliferation, and overcoming the immunosuppressive tumor microenvironment.

-Our next-generation chRDNA genome-editing platform is the foundation for the development of potentially best-in-class allogeneic cell therapies.
+Our next-generation chRDNA genome-editing platform is the foundation for the development of differentiated allogeneic cell therapies.
 Our chRDNA technology enables multiple genome edits, including multiplex gene insertions, with a high degree of specificity and lower levels of off-target editing than first generation CRISPR-Cas9.

 Harnessing type I CRISPR–Cas systems for genome engineering in human cells.